-- 1.Write a 5 7 page paper utilizing a minimum of three correctly cited references (APA) in which the three major theoretical perspectives (functionalism, conflict, and symbolic interaction) are applied to a selected social issue, identifying how each perspective provides a different view of the social issue. - 2.Identify on a test a minimum of four types of research methodologies (survey, experiment, content/secondary analysis, ethnography, etc.) as well as a minimum of eight basic elements contained within the scientific method. - 3.Analyze in extended writing, exam questions, or through classroom activities, a minimum of two ways that at least four of the following six elements of culture impact the daily lives of all members of society (material/nonmaterial culture; social structure, values, norms, and laws; subcultures; cultural diversity; ethnocentrism and cultural relativism; culture change and culture lag). - 4.Apply, in extended writing, exam questions, or through classroom activities, a minimum of three key elements within the process of socialization (for example, agents of socialization, development of self-concept, nature/nurture, socialization across the lifespan, etc.), with particular emphasis on the theories of Mead and Cooley. - 5.
-Analyze in extended writing or exam questions, the nature of role relationships, with emphasis on such concepts as achieved/ascribed statuses, master status, role conflict, role stain, secondary versus primary group relationships, reference groups, and the relationship of roles to the social structure. - 6.Apply a minimum of two of the theories of deviance to a current example of deviant behavior in society through extended writing, exam questions, or classroom activities. - 7.Identify a social movement within American society and then analyze in extended writing, exam questions, or in group/class discussion a minimum of 3 elements of collective behavior that are (or were) evident in that movement. - 8.Identify a minimum of three ideal attributes of the American stratification system, and then compare and contrast in extended writing, exam questions or group/class discussion, those attributes in regard to the reality of the American stratification system, identifying five personal characteristics that are class-linked.

-9.Contrast the nature of prejudice and discrimination, and identify in extended writing, exam questions, or through class/group discussion a minimum of two individual-level and two societal outcomes of discrimination against minorities (such as racial/ethnic groups, women, the elderly, differences in sexual orientation, etc.) within American society.

-10. Analyze in extended writing, exam questions, or small group/classroom discussion, a minimum of three manifest or latent functions of one of the following major societal institutions (family, education, religion, economy, polity, media, technology, health and medicine).
-Given the three functions, identify a minimum of two ways the current structure of that institution supports those functions and a minimum of two ways the current structure undermines those functions.

-This course objective has been identified as a student learning outcome that must be formally assessed as part of the College's Comprehensive Assessment Plan.
+- 1. Apply the three major theoretical perspectives (functionalism, conflict, and symbolic interaction) to a selected social issue, identifying how each perspective provides a different view of the social issue. \ - 2.
+Identify a minimum of four types of research methodologies (survey, experiment, content/secondary analysis, ethnography, etc.) as well as the basic elements contained within the scientific method. \ - 3.
+Analyze a minimum of two ways that at least four of the following six elements of culture impact the daily lives of all members of society (material/nonmaterial culture; social structure, values, norms, and laws; subcultures; cultural diversity; ethnocentrism and cultural relativism; culture change and culture lag). - 4.
+Apply a minimum of three key elements within the process of socialization (for example, agents of socialization, development of self-concept, nature/nurture, socialization across the lifespan, etc.), to their own lives, with particular emphasis on the theories of Mead and Cooley. - 5.
+Analyze the nature of role relationships, with emphasis on such concepts as achieved/ascribed statuses, master status, role conflict, role stain, secondary versus primary group relationships, reference groups, and the relationship of roles to the social structure. - 6.
+Apply a minimum of two of the theories of deviance to a current example of deviant behavior in society. - Identify a social movement within American society, and then analyze a minimum of 3 elements of collective behavior that are (or were) evident in that movement. - 8.
+Identify a minimum of three ideal attributes of the American stratification system, and then compare and contrast those attributes in regard to the reality of the American stratification system, identifying five personal characteristics that are class-linked. - Contrast the nature of prejudice and discrimination, and identify two individual-level and two societal outcomes of discrimination against minorities (such as racial/ethnic groups, women, the elderly, differences in sexual orientation, etc.) within American society. - 10.
+Analyze a minimum of three manifest or latent functions of one of the following major societal institutions (family, education, religion, economy, polity, media, technology, health and medicine).
+Given the three functions, identify a minimum of two ways the current structure of that institution supports those functions and a minimum of two ways the current structure undermines those functions. - \This course objective has been identified as a student learning outcome that must be formally assessed as part of the College's Comprehensive Assessment Plan.
 All faculty teaching this course must collect the required data (see Assessing Student Learning Outcomes form) and submit the required analysis and documentation at the conclusion of the semester to the Office of Assessment and Special Projects.

-Required
+Required:

-Materials: Each student will be required to purchase the required text and maintain a notebook and folder.
+Materials: Each student is required to purchase text and maintain a notebook and folder.

-Required Text: James M Henslin Essentials of Sociology, A Down to Earth Approach, 5th edition 2004
+Required Text: James M Henslin Essentials of Sociology, A Down to Earth Approach.